Module Documentation

 Res_like:

-optional multivector corresponding to the desired output.
+(optional) multivector corresponding to the desired output.
 If None, then the full output is returned.
 However, if only a subsegment of the output is desired, provide a multivector with the desired shape.
 In the example above setting, res_like = alg.vector(e1=1) would mean only the e1 component of the matrix is returned.
 This does not have to be a symbolic multivector, only the keys are checked.

 Returns:

 This function returns the matrix representation, and the result of applying the expression to the input.
+If at least one of the inputs other than the last one is symbolic, the result will be a sympy symbolic matrix.
+Otherwise, the result will be a numpy array.

-kingdon.matrixreps.matrix_rep(p=0, q=0, r=0)[source]
+kingdon.matrixreps.matrix_rep(p=0, q=0, r=0, signature=None)[source]

 Create the matrix reps of all the basis blades of an algebra.
 These are selected such that the entries in the first column of the matrix have positive sign, and thus matrix-matrix multiplication is identical to matrix-vector multiplication.